Adamawa Wars: Mahdist Uprising

-Between 1903 and 1907 the situation had calmed in the parts of the former Sokoto Caliphate occupied by the Schutztruppe.
-However under German rule Muslims saw themselves on the defensive over their religion, and a significant uprising occurred in the summer of 1907.
+Between 1903 and 1907, the situation had calmed in the parts of the former Sokoto Caliphate occupied by the Schutztruppe.
+However under German rule, Muslims saw themselves on the defensive over their religion, and a significant uprising occurred in the summer of 1907.

 After a pilgrimage to Mecca, Mal Alhadji returned to northern Kamerun and, under the influence of the Mallam (Koranic theologian) Liman Arabu, began preaching the Mahdiyya throughout Adamawa.
 In June he started a Mahdist revolt against German rule near Maroua, claiming he had been appointed to deliver them to the Mahdi out of colonial rule and from the Muslim rulers loyal to the German Empire, installing himself at Goudoum-Goudoum, gathering forces both from the Fulani and the Shuwa Arabs in the far north.
 Simultaneously, Goni Waday, another Mahdist who recently travelled to Mecca, launched a revolt in Ngaoundéré having gathered support with his passionate sermons calling for a jihad from the Mosques of the city to expel the German Christians and restore the old caliphate.

 Mal Alhadji moved north to defeat the Schutztruppe, burning down villages considered complicit with the Europeans along the way.
-In early July the Mahdist force attacked the German camp at Malam-Petel (commanded by Capt.
+In early July, the Mahdist force attacked the German camp at Malam-Petel (commanded by Capt.
 Zimmermann), but they were immediately met with gunfire, and after heavy losses had to retreat.
 Zimmermann's force pursued Alhadji, capturing him at Doumru.
 The Germans turned Alhadji over to the local ruler of Maroua, Lamido Soudi, and he was publicly beheaded in the Maroua market-place along with several of his accomplices.
 The Germans killed Mallam Arabu for playing a prominent role in Alhadji's revolt.
 Meanwhile, the ruler of Ngaoundéré, worried of German retaliation, expelled Waday and his rebels from his domain.
 Waday and his followers decided tried to head north toward Garoua with the intention of capturing it.
 Crossing the Benue River to the southeast of Garoua, the Fulani force closed in.
 The Schutztruppe sent a force under Lt.
 Nitschmann to Guébaké, where on July 18, 1907, they ambushed the Fulanis marching on Garoua.
 Waday was raked with machinegun fire and killed, and only the rearmost Mahdists escaped the ambush.
-By August 1907 the rebels across north Adamawa had been suppressed, ending the uprising.
-To prevent similar uprisings the Germans rounded up all of the Fulani leaders who had supported Waday and hanged them in Garoua.
+By August 1907, the rebels across north Adamawa had been suppressed, ending the uprising.
+To prevent similar uprisings, the Germans rounded up all of the Fulani leaders who had supported Waday and hanged them in Garoua.
 Because both Alhadji and Waday had recently returned from the Hajj, restrictions were put in place and pilgrimages to Mecca had to receive prior authorization.

-With the end of the Mahdist uprising Adamawa and all of Kamerun would see relative peace until the Kamerun campaign of World War I.
+Despite the suppression of the Madhist Uprising, German control of Kamerun would be brought to a decisive end seven years later by the French Troupes coloniales British West African Frontier Force in the Kamerun campaign of World War I.